Matthew Chapter 28

 The Soldiers’ Deception

-1. And while they were leaving, behold; some of the guard went into the city and reported everything which happened to the chief priests.
+1. And while they’re leaving, behold; some of the guard went into the city and reported all the things which happened to the chief priests.

-2. And having gathered with the elders and taken counsel, they gave the soldiers sufficient silver,
+2. And having been assembled with the elders and taken counsel, they gave the soldiers sufficient silver coins,

-3. saying: “Say that His disciples came by night and stole Him while we were sleeping.”
+3. saying: “Say that His disciples came by night and stole Him while we’re sleeping.”

 4. “And if this is heard by the governor, we will persuade him and will keep you out of trouble.”

-5. And having taken the silver, they did just as they were instructed.
+5. And having taken the silver coins, they did as they were instructed.
 And this report was spread widely among the Jews up until the present day.

 The Great Commission